 What are Molecules?

-A molecule is a group of two or more Atoms that stick together.
+September 2016 - A molecule is a group of two or more atoms that stick together.
 Molecules (MOLL-uh-cyools) are so small that nobody can see them, except with an electron microscope.
 Pretty much everything on Earth and other planets is made of molecules, and so is some of the dust in space.

 When the planets did form, the ones that were further away from stars, like Jupiter and Neptune, were made mostly of lighter molecules like water and hydrocarbons.
 Earth, which formed about 4.5 billion years ago, was closer to the Sun, and made mostly of heavier molecules like iron.
 A lot of silicon and other minerals also got to Earth, where they make up the rocks of the Earth's crust.